• Skip to main content

 Once you have met the residency requirements, you will need to fill out the necessary paperwork and file it with the court.
 You will also need to pay a filing fee.
 After you have filed, your spouse will have 30 days to respond.

-How to prepare yourself for the divorce process in nj
+How to prepare yourself for the divorce process in NJ

 One of the most difficult things you will ever have to go through in your life is getting a divorce.
 If you are considering going through with a divorce, or are currently in the process, it is important to be as prepared as possible.
 Here are some tips on how to prepare yourself for the divorce process in NJ: